Application of blockchain for secure data transmission in distributed state estimation: Abstract

 \section{Abstract}

-The application of renewable energy sources in the power grid, especially in smart grids, where there is a bidirectional transfer of data and power, increases the necessity of tracking the system's state.
-Additionally, the complexity of coupling between communication and the electrical infrastructure in a smart grid will allow a vast amount of vulnerabilities.
+The application of renewable energy sources in the power grid increases the necessity of tracking the system's state, especially in smart grids, where there is a bidirectional transfer of data and power.
+The complexity of coupling between communication and the electrical infrastructure in a smart grid will create a higher chance for security breach.
 Increasing the state estimation accuracy will help the smart grid operator efficiently manage the system.
-In this paper, we propose a combination of distributed state estimation and a blockchain designed communication platform.
-Additionally, the asynchronous manner for data transmission, which is more likely to happen in the real world, has been considered the second case in this work.
-Finally, a detailed analysis regarding the application of blockchain in distributed state estimation has been provided.
+The paper proposes an integration of distributed state estimation with a blockchain designed communication platform.
+Additionally, the asynchronous manner for data transmission, which is more likely to happen in the real world, has been considered as the second task of this research.
+Finally, a detailed analysis of the blockchain-based application in distributed state estimation is provided.
 The numerical analysis shows that the proposed method meets real-world performance requirements and brings high security and reliability to the distributed state estimation process.